chuma-beep/mathua/README.md

 count.objects → count.cardinality → count.number_line → count.compare → count.skip_2
 ```

-The graph currently contains **5 concepts** in the counting domain.
+The graph currently contains **81 concepts** across five domains.
 The scheduler reads your progress and the graph structure to decide what to show next — it will never surface a concept whose prerequisites you have not mastered.

 ### Mastery gating